-- 4.1.26.
+4.1.26.
 Reserved.
-Additional Biofilter Requirements The permittee shall operate the Biofilter in accordance with the following additional requirements: - a.
+Additional Biofilter Requirements

+The permittee shall operate the Biofilter in accordance with the following additional requirements:

+- a.
 The permittee shall clean and inspect the biofilter fan quarterly.
 Inspection shall include non-destructive testing to measure metal thickness of the fan components.
-The first such preventive maintenance inspection shall be conducted no later than April 19, 2021;
+The first such preventive maintenance inspection shall be conducted no later than April 19, 2021; - b.

-- b.
 No later than May 19, 2021, the permittee shall place an order for a spare biofilter fan made from a corrosion resistant stainless-steel alloy.
-The spare fan-wheel shall be stored at the facility and be readily available for installation and operation; - c.
+The spare fan-wheel shall be stored at the facility and be readily available for installation and operation; - e.
 In the event of an operating fan failure, the spare fan-wheel shall be installed as soon as practicable; - d.
 The permittee shall keep and maintain a spare fan wheel at the facility at all times unless the previous spare has recently been placed into operation; - e.
-No later than thirty (30) days after a spare fan wheel for the fan has been placed into operation and no other spare fan-wheel is available on-site, the permittee shall do one of the following: - i.
+No later than thirty (30) days after a spare fan wheel for the fan has been placed into operation and no other spare fan-wheel is available on-site, the permittee shall do one of the following:

+- i.
 Order a new or refurbished fan wheel that can be placed into primary service or maintained at the site as the spare fan wheel; or - ii.
 Initiate repair of the fan-wheel that was taken out of service.
 Once repaired, it may be returned to primary service or maintained at the site as the spare. - f.
-Unless requested and granted an extension by the DAQ, the Facility shall not operate more than twelve (12) months after placing a new or spare fan wheel into operation without a spare present at the facility; and - g.
-The permittee shall submit to the DAQ with each of its Semi-Annual Plywood MACT Self-Monitoring Reports a report on the fan PM events that have been performed since submission of the previous Semi-Annual Plywood MACT Self-Monitoring Report.
+Unless requested and granted an extension by the DAQ, the Facility shall not operate more than twelve (12) months after placing a new or spare fan wheel into operation without a spare present at the facility; and - Reports a report on the fan PM events that have been performed since submission of the previous Semi Annual Plywood MACT Self Monitoring Report.
 The fan PM event report shall include, at a minimum, the following: - i.
 The date for each fan PM event that occurred, discussion of findings and any performed or anticipated maintenance or repairs, and - ii.
 A copy of each fan PM form filled out during each Fan PM event.

 - 4.1.27.
-Reserved. - 4.1.28.
-The permittee shall develop a written SSM plan according to 40 C.F.R. §63.6(e)(3).
-[45CSR13, R13-1761, 4.1.21; 45CSR34; 40 C.F.R. §63.2250(c)] - 4.1.29.
-The permittee shall abide by the work practice standards associated with Group 1 miscellaneous coating operations by using non-HAP coatings as defined in 40CFR§63.2292.
+The permittee shall abide by the work practice standards associated with Group 1 miscellaneous coating operations by using non-HAP coatings as defined in 40 C.F.R. §63.2292.
 [45CSR34; 40 C.F.R. §63.2241 and 40 C.F.R.
-63, Subpart DDDD, Table 3] - 4.1.30.
+63, Subpart DDDD, Table 3] - 4.1.28.
 Operation and Maintenance of Air Pollution Control Equipment.
 The permittee shall, to the extent practicable, install, maintain, and operate all pollution control equipment listed in Section 1.1 and associated monitoring equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions, or comply with any more stringent limits set forth in this permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary.

-[45CSR13, R13-1761, 4.1.22; 45CSR§13-5.10]

-4.1.31.
-40 CFR 63, Subpart DDDD Add-on Control Systems Compliance Options (Biofilter)

-Except for periods when the mill is operating under the RCDME or during times of SSM, the permittee shall, while using the Biofilter:

-- a.
-Limit emissions of total HAP, measured as THC (as carbon), to 20 ppmvd; or - b.
-Reduce methanol emissions by 90 percent; or - c.
-Reduce formaldehyde emissions by 90 percent.

-[45CSR13, R13-1761, 4.1.19; 45CSR34; 40 C.F.R. §63.2240(b) and Table 1B of 40 CFR 63, Subpart DDDD]

-4.1.32.
-40 CFR 63, Subpart DDDD Operating Requirements (Biofilters)
+[45CSR13, R13-1761, 4.1.20; 45CSR§13-5.10] - 4.1.29.
+40 CFR 63, Subpart DDDD Add-on Control Systems Compliance Options (Biofilter WESP)Except for periods when the mill is operating under the RCDME, the The permittee shall, while using the Biofilter WESP limit emissions of total HAP, measured as THC (as carbon)^a, to 20 ppmvd. - ^a You may choose to subtract methane from THC as carbon measurements.
+[45CSR13, R13-1761, 4.1.17; 45CSR34; 40 C.F.R. §63.2240(b) and Table 1B of 40 CFR 63, Subpart DDDD] - 4.1.30.
+40 CFR 63, Subpart DDDD Operating Requirements (Biofilters-WESP)